HLasse/TextDescriptives/docs/posstats.rst

 The *pos_stats* component adds one attribute (so far) to  Doc:

 * ._.proportions (:code:`Doc`)
-    * Dict containing keys for part-of-speech tags and values with the proportion of all tokens tagged with the key.
-Does not create a key if no tokens in the document fit the tag.
+    * Dict of `{pos_prop_POSTAG: proportion of all tokens tagged with POSTAG}`.
+Does not create a key if no tokens in the document fit the POSTAG.

 textdescriptives.components.pos_stats
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~